HastyJeans/HastyJeans/README.md

 # Hi there! 👋

 Welcome to my tech haven!
-I'm Al Moktadiru, a passionate tech enthusiast on a journey through the digital landscape.
+I'm HastyJeans, a passionate tech enthusiast on a journey through the digital landscape.
 Whether it's coding, tinkering with gadgets, or exploring the latest advancements in technology, I'm always up for the challenge.

 ## About Me
 I'm a curious soul with a relentless drive to understand how things work.
 From the intricate algorithms powering our favorite apps to the hardware beneath our fingertips, I thrive on unraveling the mysteries of technology.
 With a background in Web Development, I bring a unique perspective to the table, constantly seeking new ways to innovate and create.